More Information

 • Quality control workflow and guidelines for metadata and scanning

-The DPTK is made available to serve as a reference for other institutions while planning and implementing digital projects.
+The DPTK is made available to serve as a reference for other institutions.
 It is a work in progress and will be updated as necessary.

 Acknowledgments